What requirements must herbs and spices meet to be allowed on the European market?

 Irradiation

 Irradiation is not often used for spices and herbs.
-Although the EU allows sterilisation by irradiation under the condition of labelling, European consumers do not appreciate irradiated food.
+The EU allows sterilisation by irradiation under the condition of labelling, but European consumers do not want irradiated food.
 Because of this, European buyers often require radioactivity contamination tests for imported spices and herbs.

 Third-party laboratory tests

-The microbiological, chemical and physical conditions of the product are so important to buyers, that they increasingly ask for laboratory test reports.
+The microbiological, chemical and physical conditions of the product are so important to buyers, that they ask for laboratory test reports more and more often.
 Buyers from Northwest Europe may request testing for more than 500 different pesticide residues.
 Deliveries are commonly accompanied by documentation from accredited laboratories.
 These documents should not be older than six months.

 Figure 2: Instagram post from Nusa Harvest showing lab-analysis results